 Colonoscopy is considered the "gold standard" screening procedure for colorectal cancers.
 But its effectiveness is limited by the fact that endoscopists sometimes fail to view all parts of the colon surface.
-We seek to build a system for detecting these missed areas during the procedure and alerting the endoscopist.
+We seek to build a system for detecting these missed areas during the procedure, alerting the endoscopist, and providing means to guide him or her back to view the missed areas.